-Ulster, Leinster, Munster, Connacht locked and loaded
+Ulster, Leinster, Munster, Connacht locked and loaded, plus transfer news.

 Scarlets have announced they are letting 14 players – including 4 of the match day squad – go at the end of the season, so it is difficult to know what their morale will be like.
 Stuck in 14th.
 Place in the table, they have nothing to play for except their future careers if they want to attract the attention of another club.
 However, this is precisely the sort of match in which Ulster, in the past, have struggled to impose themselves on the opposition.
 Let’s hope it is the Ulster side we saw against Benetton rather than Cardiff, who show up for this match.

-Ulster have announced the recruitment of Werner Kok from the Sharks and the promotion of Lorcan McLoughlin, James McNabney and Scott Wilson from their academy with Wilson starting this match at tight head.
+Ulster have announced the recruitment of Werner Kok from the Sharks and the promotion of back rows Lorcan McLoughlin, James McNabney and prop Scott Wilson from their academy with Wilson starting this match at tight head.
 With Steven Kitshoff and Billy Burns off to join Stormers and Munster respectively, and Angus Curtis and Luke Marshall retiring, there are still some holes in their squad to be filled, notably at 10 and loose head.
+Luke Marshall played 166 times for Ulster in a 14 year career and also featured eleven times for Ireland.
 Prediction: Ulster to Win.

 ULSTER: Mike Lowry; Ethan McIlroy, Will Addison, Stuart McCloskey, Jacob Stockdale; Billy Burns, John Cooney; Eric O’Sullivan, Rob Herring, Scott Wilson; Kieran Treadwell, Alan O’Connor (capt); Cormac Izuchukwu, David McCann, Nick Timoney.